lilliputnet/lilliputnet-lkobo-docker/doc/May-2022-Upgrade.md

-## Upgrading from an old version of kobo-docker (before March 2019)
+## Upgrading from an old version of kobo-docker (before May 2022)

-Current versions of kobo-docker require PostgreSQL 9.5 and MongoDB 3.4.
+Current versions of kobo-docker require PostgreSQL 14, MongoDB 5 and Redis 6
-Additionally, **Redis is now the Celery broker**, and RabbitMQ is no longer needed.

-If you are running a version of kobo-docker that was last updated prior to March 2019
-(i.e. commit [`5c2ef02`](https://github.com/kobotoolbox/kobo-docker/commit/5c2ef0273339bee5c374830f72e52945947042a8) or older),
-you need to upgrade your databases prior to using the current version of kobo-docker (this repository) or [kobo-install](https://github.com/kobotoolbox/kobo-install).
+If you are running a version of kobo-docker that was last updated prior to May 2022 (i.e. commit TBC or older), you need to upgrade your databases prior to using the current version of kobo-docker (this repository) or [kobo-install](https://github.com/kobotoolbox/kobo-install).

 This is a step-by-step procedure to upgrade PostgreSQL and MongoDB.

+**This procedure has been tested on x86 architecture only.**

 ### PostgreSQL